vjones2906/PLAIN/README.md

 ### Week 11
 #### Reflection

 This week we were supposed to touch up the delink/motor/rc, figuring out weight, first successful solo flights.
 None of these were acheivable.
 The link had not been finished, yet alone started with Afton's group.
 The motor came but Vinnie was busy trying to figure out voltage dividers.
 The RC needed the motor to be finished, and the PLAIN hadn't been fabricated so the weight and flight could not be acheived.
-This week matthias got closer to the finished product in CAD and Vinnie realized he didn't actually need the voltage divider from the 9v because the actual motor needed many more amps than a 9v with split outputs had to offer.
+This week matthias got closer to the finished product in CAD and Vinnie realized he didn't actually need the voltage divider from the 9v because the actual motor needed many more amps than a 9v with many outputs had to offer.
 Vinnie started to catch up on the documentation.

 #### Images
 ![closercad](images/FusalageXWings.png)